How to Write the University of Georgia Essays 2021-2022

 While the school is known for football, its campus boasts a wide array of pre-professional career tracks into any one of its specialized colleges, such as the Terry College of Business, the College of Veterinary Medicine, or the School of Social Work.
 Whichever field of study you end up choosing, you’ll get all the excitement that comes from going to a large research university with almost 30,000 other undergraduates.

-UGA admitted about 13,700 new undergraduates in 2020, with about 708 of those students admitted to its honors program.
+UGA admitted about 13,700 new undergraduates last admissions cycle.
 Because the university is a large public institution, it gives more weight to test scores and GPA than smaller private institutions.
-The SAT scores for the middle 50% of 2020 admitted students was 1310-1460, and middle 50% ACT scores were 30-34.
+The SAT scores for the middle 50% of the Class of 2025 was 1310-1460, and middle 50% ACT scores were 30-34.
 Want to know your chances at the University of Georgia?
 Calculate them for free right now.

 That being said, a good essay will help stand out, and much of the advice we’ll offer below will apply to the admissions essays you may be writing for other colleges.